THE "BEST PRACTICE" INITIATIVE

 Acute, Chronic, Recurrent, and Wellness

-J Manipulative Physiol Ther 2010 (Jul); 33 (6): 458–463
+J Manipulative Physiol Ther 2010 (Jul); 33 (6): 458–463 ~ FULL TEXT

 As the chiropractic profession pursues its role in the emerging health care marketplace, it will become increasingly important that the scope of appropriate chiropractic case management is clearly delineated.
 To ensure equitable inclusion in the health care arena, it is imperative that the terms used in our interprofessional discussions are common to all health care providers.
 Therefore, the Council on Chiropractic Guidelines and Practice Parameters (CCGPP), at the behest of the American Chiropractic Association (ACA) Insurance Relations Committee, engaged in a multidisciplinary consensus process to address the terminology related to “levels of care.”
-You may also enjoy this ACA Press release titled: Chiropractic Reaches Consensus On Terminology For Stages Of Care

 A Review of the CCGPP Process

-The Chiropractic Report ~ March 2009
+The Chiropractic Report (March 2009) ~ FULL TEXT

 In North America the relentless upwards spiral of healthcare costs in the last quarter of the 20th century produced the current era of managed care.
 There is no question that the excessive cost of American medical care needed to be reined in.
 There is also no question that third party payers in managed care have been ruthless in establishing rules and procedures based on financial targets rather than reasonable patient care.
 Money that should be going to patient care is going to a bloated administration and managed care owners.
 In the US the ratio of physicians to administrators is now almost 1 to 1 (1 to 0.95) Research is quoted and used selectively.
 Valuable evidence of effectiveness of treatments from prospective studies, from individual randomized controlled trials (RCTs) and for subgroups of patients, is excluded or diluted in broad systematic reviews that typically make tentative conclusions only – allowing payers to assert there is insufficient evidence.
 Crucial differences in quality of care are ignored.
 In the field of spinal manipulation for example, there are fundamentally different levels of education and skill for different health professions.
 This is apparent from trials such as Meade et al., where chiropractors received significantly superior results for back pain patients than did physical therapists, and Carey et al., where medical doctors given postgraduate training in spinal manipulation proved unable to assess and treat back pain patients successfully.